Quantco/glum/docs/tutorials/glm_french_motor_tutorial/glm_french_motor.md

 *Note*:

-- We filter out ClaimAmount == 0 as the Gamma distribution as support on $(0, \infty)$ not $[0, \infty)$
+- We filter out ClaimAmount == 0.
+The severity problem is to model claim amounts conditional on a claim having already been submitted.
+It seems reasonable to treat a claim of zero as equivalent to no claim at all.
+Additionally, zero is not included in the open interval $(0, \infty)$ support of the Gamma distribution.
 - We use ClaimNb as sample weights.
-- We use the same split in train and test data such that we can predict the final claim amount on the test set.
+- We use the same split in train and test data such that we can predict the final claim amount on the test set as the product of our Poisson claim number and Gamma claim severity GLMs.

 ```python
 idx = df['ClaimAmountCut'].values > 0